ilonae/Reconstructing-Adjacency-Matrices/README.md

-### Challenge:
+### Info:

-- Reading the dataset from a CSV file containing the database entries.
+- The dataset (CSV file) contains the database entries.
-- Reconstructing the adjacency matrices based on the provided data.
+- The adjacency matrices will be based on the provided data.
-- Adding labels for the points, let them be called A-J.
+- Labels for the adjacency points are called A-J.
-- Visualizing the reconstructed matrices in a command-line interface (CLI) print format.
+- The reconstructed matrices are visualized in a print format.
+- Check out the Jupyter Notebook to execute all cells and then accordingly!

-### Bonus Task:
+### Bonus:

-Proposing an alternative encoding of the data that might be suitable for this scenario and justify your choice.
+- Proposing an alternative encoding of the data that might be suitable for this scenario (TBC).
-Discussing how your proposed encoding could enhance the overall solution and its implementation.
+- Discussing how the encoding could enhance the overall solution and its implementation (TBC).